Neuropassenger/bs-spam-protector/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.3.4 =
+* Fixed a bug related to the calculation of the time to select files for uploading.

+= 1.3.0 =
+* Enhanced spam protection, new verification criteria.

 = 1.2.2 =
 * Now the button for submitting Contact Form 7 will be inactive while the validation key is received from the server.